haoxiongliu/Portal-to-ISAbelle/README.md

    ```

 ## Evaluation setup (if you want to have N (N>50) PISA servers running on your machine)

+**This section has been integrated into dev-lhx-3 llama-marcel repo**

 0. **How to start servers** (modified by lhx)